pollardlab/CellWalker/CellWalker_Walkthrough.md

 distMat = jaccard(t(ATAC_Mat))
 ```

 Now we diffuse information over the combined network.
 For this walkthrough we test possible edge weights between 10<sup>−2</sup> and 10<sup>4</sup> and compute cell homogeneity at each weight to evaluate performance.
 Note that with many cell types cell homogeneity can be slow to compute (this section may take several hours to run).
+For 10,000 cells, without computing cell homogeneity, CellWalker takes about 8 minutes to run for a single edge weight.

 ``` r
 i = length(cellTypes)